creativescala/creative-scala/src/pages/recursion/natural-numbers.md

 #### Chessboard {-}

 We saw in the cross exercise that the hard part was identifying the recursive structure in what we were trying to create.
-Once we'd done that filling in the structural recursion pattern was straightforward.
+Once we'd done that, filling in the structural recursion pattern was straightforward.

-In this exercise and the next we're trying to sharpen you eye for recursive structure.
+In this exercise and the next, we're trying to sharpen your eye for recursive structure.
-Your mission in this exercise to identify the recursive structure in a chessboard, and implement a method to draw chessboards.
+Your mission in this exercise is to identify the recursive structure in a chessboard, and implement a method to draw chessboards.
-The method skeleton isn't
+The method skeleton is

 ```tut:silent:book
 def chessboard(count: Int): Image =